paulbrodersen/entropy_based_binning/README.md

-# Entropy-based binning for discrete variables:
+# Entropy-based binning for discrete variables

 In data analysis and machine learning, it is often necessary to bin the values of a variable as a preprocessing step.
 The binning that